Skip to main content

 Tests and Results

-Yes its often said, (most likely consolidatory) that IQ tests are only an estimation of intelligence; an assessment of how candidates perform at taking that actual test.
+Yes it's often said, (most likely consolidatory) that IQ tests are only an estimation of intelligence; an assessment of how candidates perform at taking that actual test.
 Duh, yeah!
-A fitness test estimates fitness by assessing particular physical activities.
-So, we can't label as atheists presumptuous whenever they say they're generally smarter than believers!
-Comparatively, football players aren't generally presuming their fitness is higher than the non sporty populace!
-If these trends show significant estimated results you have a fair evidence based argument!
+It's just like how a beep or push-up tests estimate fitness by assessing those particular physical activities.
+Intelligence has more dimensions to it than fitness does, it is very nuanced.

 In 2010, a meta-analysis was published in the journal: Personality and Social Psychology Review, which analysed data from 63 studies conducted over 80 years and noticed a slightly statistically significant negative correlation between religiosity and intelligence (Zuckerman et al, 2010).